neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 WITH line LIMIT 4
 RETURN line;
 ```

+This query uses the _Movie_ data set's `genre_nodes.csv` as an example.
+The query returns the raw data stored in the said file.
+Note that this query only reads the .csv file; the command doesn't import any data into the database yet.

-Once you've played around a bit and are sure you know where you're pointing, clear the database of any test data and start importing your data.
+Once you've played around a bit and are certain you know how to point to the various .csv files, clear the database of any test data and start importing your data.

 ```
 //Clear the database of any remnants of test data: